ftrackhq/integrations/doc/glossary.rst

         JSON is a lightweight format for storing and transporting data, and stands for JavaScript Object Notation.
 For more information https://www.json.org/

+    Plugin
+        A module designed to be discovered by the :term:`ftrack Python API`.
+Plugins designed to be discovered by Connect is called Connect plugins and are main components of the :term:`Framework`.
+Framework plugins resides within the definition module and are referenced from the with the :term:`definition` JSON configurations.

     Python
         A programming language that lets you work more quickly and integrate